-Most weight loss advice focuses on what to eat to lose weight, so many of us are forgetting to look at other factors like the best time to eat breakfast, lunch and dinner to get the most out of our diets.
+Weight loss advice tends to focus on what to eat to lose weight so much that many of us are forgetting to look at other factors - like the best time to eat breakfast, lunch and dinner.

 What's the most important rule when it comes to losing weight?